 Corrected entry: In the scene where Kate has the big party at her house, after someone gives Dade a bottle to drink from, he moves toward the back of the house to see Nikon.
 He walks backwards saying "Big man, big boots, you look good girl.
 Lay it out," but his mouth doesn't move at all.

 Correction: Dade is not onscreen when that audio is heard.
-And it's not even Dade's voice, just a random partygoer.
+And it's not even Dade's voice, it is Cereal Killer's.

 Corrected entry: Nikon has photographic memory and has read the article on Dade Murphy/Zero Cool, as stated by him recalling the date.
 Yet late in the movie when Dade reveals that he was Zero Cool, everyone including Nikon seems surprised.